Actifio/actifiodataveilmasking/README.md

 ### Upgrading Dataveil

+Because the location of the Dataveil binaries is hard coded in our BAT file, we don't want to change its location during an upgrade so do as follows:

-1. Download new version zip file
+1. Download the new version zip file
-1. Unzip new version zip file.
+1. Unzip the new version zip file.
 You should get a new dataveil folder.
-1. Rename the old dataveil folder using the old version
+1. Rename the old (Previous version) dataveil folder using the old version number (for backup if needed)
 1. Copy the new dataveil folder into place where the old one was
-1. Upgrade your native functions if required
+1. Upgrade the [native functions](#sql-server-native-functions) if required

-### DataVeil Native Functions
+### SQL Server Native Functions

 DataVeil has the option  to use a Native Library to accelerate masking.
 To use this you need to run an installation process against the database being masked.
-However given we do not want to bring masking software anywhere near a production system and inserting this function into the database being masked would require additional post-script activity, the solution is to do the following:
+However given it is not wise to connect masking software to a production system and that inserting this function into the database being masked would require additional post-script activity, the solution is to do the following:

 1. On the masking server create a dummy database called **dummydb**  This database does not need any data in it.
 1. In your dataveil folder there is a file located in a location similar to:   ```d:\dataveil\native\sqlserver\install_01_assembly_from_dll.sql```
 Edit this file and change the database name to **dummydb** and the location of the relevant dll called ```DataVeilNativeCLR.dll```
-You will need to make a total of three edits (enter the database name twice and change a path to the dll)
+You will need to make a total of three edits (enter the database name twice and change the path to the dll)
-1. Having edited the ```install_01_assembly.sql``` file, you need to load and run it using Microsoft SQL Server Manager
+1. Having edited the ```install_01_assembly_from_dll.sql``` file, you need to load and run it using Microsoft SQL Server Manager
-1. Presuming the first SQL file runs without error, then load and run the second SQL file called ```install_02_udf.sql``` which requires no edits
+1. Presuming the first SQL file runs without error, then load and run the second SQL file called ```install_02_udf.sql``` (which requires no edits)
 1. Presuming this also runs without error then we have loaded the native functions into a local DB which can be used for masking other DBs.
 1. The final step is to edit your project to reference this DB during masking.
     * Go to the DBMS menu at top left and select your database under Network
     * Go to Settings > Database > Native Functions
-    * The Function call prefix box should say **dbo** which you should change to **dummydb.dbo**
+    * The Function call prefix box should contain **dbo** which you should change to **dummydb.dbo**

 ![native_functions](dv_native_functions_sql_server.jpg)